 Sending an E-Signature request with S-Sign is as simple as generating a document and sending an email.
 Once you have created an HTML E-Signature request template and a signable PDF template, navigate to a Salesforce record and click the S-Docs button.
 If you don't see the S-Docs button, you either need to add it to your page layout (if you're viewing select standard objects) or you need to create the button and add it to your page layout (if you're viewing a custom object).

 Next, select your HTML E-Signature request template and your signable PDF template.
 You can tell which templates are S-Sign enabled by the S-Sign logo that appears next to their names.
 Click Next Step to generate documents with these templates.

 S-Docs will then recognize that you have generated an E-Signature document and offer a Send Documents for Electronic Signature button.
 Click this button to email the E-Signature document.
 Click here to learn about using S-Sign in person.

 If you didn't specify the email of the signer in the template editor, you will be prompted to enter their email now.
 If you have specified multiple signer fields in your template, you will be able to enter the email address of each signer here.

 Upon clicking Next Step, you will be brought to the the email page.
-Here, you have the option to edit the usual email fields (To, CC, BCC, Subject), attach additional files, and edit the body of the outbound email.
+Here, you have the option to edit the usual email fields (To, CC, BCC, Subject) and edit the body of the outbound email.
 Note that the PDF we generated is not included on this email as an attachment; this is because the email contains a link to an interactive webpage where the user can view and sign that PDF (this is the code you inserted into your HTML template when you created it).
 Click Send to send the document for E-Signature.

 The recipient then receives the email that you created with your HTML template: